CTCMS-UQ/CTCMS-UQ.github.io/_posts/2021-03-22-intermediate_linux.md

 The main Unix convention is that an exit status of `0` indicates that a program completed successfully, while any other value indicates that an error occurred.
-You can always assume that a "standard" Linux utility will follow this convention, and you should follow it in your own programs whenever possible (this is not just limited to C, you can bash scripts have exit statuses as well).
+You can always assume that a "standard" Linux utility will follow this convention and you should follow it in your own programs whenever possible (this is not just limited to C, bash scripts can have exit statuses as well).
-There are unfortunately no conventions as to the meaning of nonzero statuses: often an exit status of `1` is used as a catch-all error status, but individual programs assign their own meanings.
+Unfortunately, there are no conventions as to the meaning of nonzero statuses: often an exit status of `1` is used as a catch-all error status, but individual programs assign their own meanings.
 If you need to check for a specific error condition, you'll need to consult the program's documentation or man page beforehand.
-If you're writing a C program, it's a good idea to use the preprocessor defined `EXIT_SUCCESS` and `EXIT_FAILURE` (defined in `stdlib.h`) when exiting the program, since the compiler should set them to a sensible value for your target platform.
+If you're writing a C program, it's a good idea to use the preprocessor defined constants `EXIT_SUCCESS` and `EXIT_FAILURE` (defined in `stdlib.h`) when exiting the program, since the compiler should set them to a sensible value for your target platform.